An Introduction to the Norfolk Broads

 There are other man made features on the Norfolk Broads the most noticeable being the Windmills, or to be more accurate Wind pumps, for they are used to drain the water from the surrounding land, into the high level system of the broads and tidal rivers.
 The wind pumps at Horsey Mere and Berney Arms on the Yare are well worth a visit, the latter only being accessible by river or railway.
 Windmills can be found on the broads, the one at Sutton was built in 1789 for grinding corn, originally with eight floors, but following a fire in 1861 it was rebuilt with an additional floor and at just under 80ft in height is now the tallest surviving tower mill in the UK.

 The most difficult bridge to navigate is the semicircular old road bridge at Potter Heigham, this has a centre height of only 6 ft 6 ins the sides dropping sharply to the water.
 Hire craft capable of passing through the bridge are required to use the services of a pilot.The bridges are also interesting features both old and new alike.

-The Norfolk Wherry is a very welcome sight on the Norfolk Broads and always gets an admiring glance and is a great photo opportunity too.
+The Norfolk Wherry is a very welcome sight on the Norfolk Broads.
+They always gets an admiring glance and is a great photo opportunity too.
 The Wherry Albion is probably the most famous on the Broads.
 The pleasure wherry Hathor is currently on show at How Hill take a detailed look at Hathor on my dedicated page.
 Look out for the wherry yachts Olive and Norada seen here on the River Bure and Salhouse Broad.